-As we mentioned in our last post, your spice rack is full of amazing benefits.
+As we mentioned in an earlier post, your spice rack is full of amazing health benefits.
 We’d thought we’d share some simple recipes to put those benefits to work and keep you and the kids toasty this Halloween.
-Earlier we shared tips about greening your Halloween, but we thought this fun drink-based post could help you put some of that recent spice info to good use!
 So grab your favorite reusable tumbler and fill ‘er up with one of these tasty beverages.
 And, in case you're wondering if the hot chocolate in the picture below was as yummy as it looks, it was! :-)

 Organic Mexican Hot Chocolate